-Now is the time to raise awareness about colorectal cancer, which is the third most commonly diagnosed cancer and the second leading cause of cancer death in men and women combined in the United States.
+Now is the time to raise awareness about colorectal cancer.
+In the United States, colorectal cancer is the third most commonly diagnosed cancer, not including skin cancer, and the second leading cause of cancer death in men and women combined.

 According to the Colorectal Cancer Alliance, on average, the lifetime risk of developing colon cancer is about one in 23 for men and one in 25 for women.

 Symptoms of colon cancer